dan-kruk/pyselenium/readme.md

 `C:\Users\Administrator\AppData\Local\Programs\Python\Python35-32\Scripts\;C:\Users\Administrator\AppData\Local\Programs\Python\Python35-32\;c:\cygwin64\bin;`

-install ie, firefox, chrome on your node box(s)
+install ie, firefox, chrome browsers on your node box(s)

 You may also install all browsers on your laptop for local testing

 ---

-Recommended - install and start selenium
+install browser drivers and start selenium

 `hub`		#hub and node